yoav-klein/opensearch/docker-compose/snapshots/README.md

 2. in `docker-compose.yaml` - we add a mount from `./snapshots:/mnt/snapshots`
 3. then, to create the repository, we use the `create_repository` function, which creates a new repository object and maps it to a path.
+4. We removed the mounting of the opensearch data to a volume.
+This is to demonstrate the restoring.

 ## Usage